inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 #### allow_out_only

-The `allow` series of matchers enable you to perform queries about what network traffic would be permitted through the Security Group rule set.
+The `allow` series of matchers enable you to perform queries about what network traffic would be permitted through the security group rule set.

 `allow_in` and `allow_in_exactly` examine inbound rules, and `allow_out` and `allow_out_exactly` examine outbound rules.